-- 4. As we have already stated, the respondents admit that the trucks in question were intercepted at Sendhwa sales tax barrier on 12-2-1974 and 30-10-1973 and they were carrying 200 bags and 170 bags of fertilisers respectively and the consignments were not covered by export permits issued under the FMC Order.
-In such circumstances what falls for consideration is whether the prosecution must prove mens rea on the part of the accused in exporting the fertiliser bags without a valid permit for securing their conviction and secondly whether the evidence on record established only preparation by the accused for effecting export of fertiliser bags from one State to another without a permit therefor and not an attempt to export fertiliser bags.
+4. As we have already stated, the respondents admit that the trucks in question were intercepted at Sendhwa sales tax barrier on 12-2-1974 and 30-10-1973 and they were carrying 200 bags and 170 bags of fertilisers respectively and the consignments were not covered by export permits issued under the FMC Order.
+In such circumstances what falls for consideration is whether the prosecution must prove mens rea on the part of the accused in exporting the fertiliser bags without a valid permit for securing their conviction and secondly whether the evidence on record established only preparation by the accused for effecting export of fertiliser bags.
 For answering these questions, it is necessary to refer to some of the relevant provisions in the Fertiliser (Movement Control) Order, 1973 framed in exercise of the powers conferred under Section 3 of the EC Act.
-In the said Order, the relevant provisions to be noticed are clauses 2(a) and 3: - 2.
-Definitions.
-In this Order unless the context otherwise requires,- - (a) 'Export' means to take or cause to be taken out of any place within a State to any place outside that State; - 3.
-Prohibition of Export of Fertilisers .- No person shall export, or attempt to export, or abet the export of any fertilisers from any State. (emphasis supplied) - 5.
-Section 7 of the Essential Commodities Act, 1955 provides the penalty for contravention of any order made under Section 3 and reads as under : - 7.
-Penalties.
-(1) If any person contravenes whether knowingly, intentionally or otherwise any order made under Section 3 $\,$ - (a) he shall be punishable- - (i) in the case of an order made with reference to clause (h) or clause (i) of subsection (2) of that section, with imprisonment for a term which may extend to one year and shall also be liable to fine; and
+In the said Order, the relevant provisions to be noticed are clauses 2(a) and 3:

+2. Definitions. - In this Order unless the context otherwise requires,-

+(a) 'Export' means to take or cause to be taken out of any place within a State to any place outside that State;

+3. Prohibition of Export of Fertilisers .- No person shall export, or attempt to export, or abet the export of any fertilisers from any State. (emphasis supplied)

+5. Section 7 of the Essential Commodities Act, 1955 provides the penalty for contravention of any order made under Section 3 and reads as under :

+7. Penalties. - (1) If any person contravenes whether knowingly, intentionally or otherwise any order made under Section 3 -

+(a) he shall be punishable-

+(i) in the case of an order made with reference to clause (h) or clause (i) of sub-section (2) of that section, with imprisonment for a term which may extend to one year and shall also be liable to fine; and